HawKen147/Shootmania_WebSite/README.md

 # Shootmania_WebSite
-A little project for the ShootMania community
+Here is a project for the Shootmania community
+You can find and try on this website http://shootmaniatournament.mywebcommunity.org/ Or you can try it in gitpod

-## How to test the project ?
+## How to test the project on gitpod ?

 First, click on the button below